AriFordsham/GHCWiki/data-parallel/benchmark-status.md

 #### Comments regarding smvm

 As on LimitingFactor, but it scales much more nicely and improves until using four threads per core.
 This suggets that memory bandwidth is again a critical factor in this benchmark (this fits well with earlier observations on other architectures).
-Despite fusion problem with `dph-par`, the parallel Haskell program, using all 8 cores, still ends up three times faster than the sequential C program.

 On this machine, "SMVM primitives" also has a quirk from 2 to 4 threads.
 This re-enforces the suspicion that this is a scheduling problem.